Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ## Basic plotting

 We have now created a new spatial object called "sport" from the "london_sport" shapefile.
 Spatial objects are made up of a number of different *slots*, mainly the attribute *slot* and the geometry *slot*.
-The attribute *slot* can be thought of as an attribute table and the geometry *slot* is where the spatial object (and it's attibutes) lie in space.
+The attribute *slot* can be thought of as an attribute table and the geometry *slot* is where the spatial object (and it's attributes) lie in space.
 Lets now analyse the sport object with some basic commands:

 ```r